 - As bad as David Arquette as WCW champion was, it was only the second most idiotic championship reign in WCW history — second only to Vince Russo's.
 Yes, Russo gave himself the WCW Championship not long after he gave it to Arquette.
-Unlike Arquette, he felt absolutely no regret for doing it and could've stopped it from happening at any time because he was one of the bookers.
-Vince Russo is, to this day, one of the most despised figures in wrestling.
-Imagine that.
+Unlike Arquette, he feels absolutely no regret for doing it and could've stopped it from happening at any time because he was one of the bookers.
+Vince Russo is, to this day, one of the most despised figures in wrestling somehow.
+Funny, that.

 - Of almost equal importance was the fate of the WCW Television title.
 True, it was secondary silver in the championship hierarchy, but it had an uninterrupted history of over twenty-five years dating back to the company's NWA days, longer even than WWE's Intercontinental title.
 It was abandoned on November 29, 1999 by Scott Hall, who literally threw it in a dumpster after he decided on-screen that it was not worth defending.
 Acts taken with the World Championship above reduced its value to that of scrap metal, but never before has a title belt been treated literally as garbage.
 It was fished out of the garbage by "Hacksaw" Jim Duggan a few months later, but he never defended it again before the belt itself was deactivated.

 - A few months before that skit, Chris Benoit was on FAN 590 (original call letters of CJCL, owned by Rogers Media; now titled Sportsnet Radio 590-The FAN) in Toronto and was asked if he thought that there was a conspiracy to destroy the company from within.
 He said, "It appears that way".